videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 of random numbers, per thread, so we can obtain random numbers concurrently.
 This means that every time a thread initialises an instance of TLR, the code needs to initialise the random seed for that particular thread.
-The seed is initialised ot a _mixed_ version of `SEEDER_INCREMENT`; at the same time, a `PROBE` value is initialised for that particular thread by adding the `PROBE_INCREMENT` to the current `probeGenerator` value.
+The seed is initialised on a _mixed_ version of `SEEDER_INCREMENT`; at the same time, a `PROBE` value is initialised for that particular thread by adding the `PROBE_INCREMENT` to the current `probeGenerator` value.
 What's that _probe_ value used for?
 It